milanaryal/milanaryal.github.io/src/_posts/2014-04-11-7-reasons-to-quit-facebook.md

 #### 6. Our health will decrease.

 Some scientists say that spending too much time on Facebook will cause some bad impacts on the users' health, including the mind and the body.
-Moreover, we can easily get some symptoms as _eating disorder \_and \_psychophysiological disorder_ or even be _stressful_, _feel less positive, depression_, etc. In addition, almost Facebookers are online at night.
+Moreover, we can easily get some symptoms as _eating disorder_ and _psychophysiological disorder_ or even be _stressful, feel less positive, depression_, etc. In addition, almost Facebookers are online at night.
 It makes the parts in the body work too much and leads to some bad cases about health.

 #### 7. The number of "real" friends is truly less.